Shopping Cart

 185.42 x 54.61 x 88.9 cm

-Wharton made these stacked cabinets from walnut for his Irving “Benny” Rabinowitz.
-In the years to come, he would be commissioned to make other hi-fi cabinets, each one different from the previous. -page 195 from WHARTON ESHERICK The Journey of A creative Mind
+“Wharton made these stacked cabinets from walnut for his Irving “Benny” Rabinowitz.
+In the years to come, he would be commissioned to make other hi-fi cabinets, each one different from the previous one” (Mansfield Bascom.
+Wharton Esherick: The Journey of a Creative Mind.
+New York; London, Abrams, 2010, p.
+195).

 Wharton Esherick (1887 – 1970) was an internationally significant figure in the landscape of art history and American modern design.
 As a sculptor, Esherick worked primarily in wood and extended his unique forms to furniture, furnishings, interiors, buildings, and more.
 A Philadelphia-area modernist sculptor deeply influenced by the Arts & Crafts movement, Wharton Esherick designed and built furniture distinctive for its asymmetric, prismatic forms.
 His goal was to design furniture that functioned as sculpture, and sculpture that functioned as furniture.

-Dimensions73 × 21.5 × 35 in
+Dimensions 73 × 21.5 × 35 in

 Artist